 Leaves will decompose faster in the presence of oxygen, which is what aerobic bacteria use to break down matter.
 So if you are planning on adding your leaves to the compost pile, there are two simple things you can do to speed up the process:

 Keep your compost pile moist by adding more water when needed.
-Break up the leaves in your compost bin regularly, but be careful with this one because if you break them too much they will take longer to decompose.
+Break up the leaves in your compost bin regularly, but be careful with this one because if you break them too much, they will take longer to decompose.

 See Related: Best Books on Pollution

-What are good alternatives instead of burning leaves?
+What are good alternatives to burning leaves?

 Instead of burning your leaves, there are more sustainable ways to dispose of them.

-- Mulching – You can cut up your leaves and spread them around the base of plants in your garden as a soil conditioner by mulching with leaves.
+• Mulching – You can cut up your leaves and spread them around the base of plants in your garden as a soil conditioner by mulching with leaves.
 This will make it easier for water and nutrients to get into the plant roots.
 It also helps prevent weed growth.

-- Composting – You can also leave your leaves in a compost pile and let them decompose naturally over time.
-Adding high nitrogen materials like grass clippings and fresh vegetative material will help speed up the process.
+• Composting – You can also leave your leaves in a compost pile and let them decompose naturally over time.
+Adding high-nitrogen materials like grass clippings and fresh vegetative material will help speed up the process.
 If you don’t have enough leaves to make a compost pile, you can combine fallen leaves with twigs and other garden waste to make your compost pile.

-- If you have a lot of leaves, leaving them on the lawn is also a good alternative as they will slowly break down and become nutrients for the grass as it grows.
+• If you have a lot of leaves, leaving them on the lawn is also a good alternative, as they will slowly break down and become nutrients for the grass as it grows.
 This will reduce the need for fertilizers that often run into rivers and streams through storm drains, polluting the water.

 See Related: Best States for Sustainable Living